Executive Summary

 Here I build on those proposals.
 It is certain that Berenice and Flavia Domitilla spent time together.
 Berenice lived in the Flavian palace, first as the lover of the emperor (or future emperor) Titus in the 70s.
 Flavia Domitilla was Titus’s young niece.
 When she married in the late 70s, she lived several blocks away.

-If Berenice wanted to attend religious services of her Judean ethnos—an activity that I think the Roman emperors would have seen as normal—she would have chosen a genteel and nonPharisaic congregation (after all, as a client of the emperor, she was going to dine with him, impossible under the Pharisees’ purity laws).
+If Berenice in Rome wanted to attend religious services of her Judean ethnos—an activity that I think the Flavians would have seen as normal—she would have chosen a genteel and nonPharisaic congregation (after all, as a client of the emperor, she was going to dine with him, impossible under the Pharisees’ purity laws).
 Mark’s congregation of, I believe, Alexandrian-heritage Judeans was available as an alternative.
-I note that Berenice had an Alexandrian connection: her sister, Mariamne, had married Demetrius, the alabarch of Alexandria, around 65 CE.
+I note that Berenice had an Alexandrian connection: her sister, Mariamne, had married Demetrius, the alabarch (chief magistrate for the Judeans) of Alexandria, around 65 CE.

 Theoretically, it is possible that Flavia Domitilla learned about the Roman congregation in some other way.
 For example, Josephus was a client of the emperors Vespasian and Titus, and possibly Domitian as well.
 There must have been other elite Judeans in Rome after the Jewish War who interacted with the Flavian family.
 But given the Flavia-Berenice connection that I outlined above, that seems almost certainly the way Flavia was introduced to Mark’s congregation.